Channel 4: 1993–2006: Channel Four Television Corporation

+Throughout the 1990s and 2000s, Channel 4 gave many popular and influential American comedy and drama series their first exposure on British television, such as Friends, Cheers, Will & Grace, NYPD Blue, ER, Desperate Housewives, Homicide: Life on the Street, Without a Trace, Home Improvement, Frasier, Lost, Nip/Tuck, Third Watch, The West Wing, Ally McBeal, Freaks and Geeks, Roseanne, Dawson's Creek, Oz, Sex and the City, The Sopranos, Scrubs, King of the Hill, Babylon 5, Stargate SG-1, Star Trek: Enterprise, Andromeda, Family Guy, South Park and Futurama.

 In the early 2000s, Channel 4 began broadcasting reality formats such as Big Brother and obtained the rights to broadcast mass appeal sporting events like cricket and horse racing.
 This new direction increased ratings and revenues.
+The popularity of Big Brother led to the launches of other, shorter-lived new reality shows to chase the populist audience, such as The Salon, Shattered and Space Cadets.

-In addition, the corporation launched a number of new television channels through its new 4Ventures offshoot, including Film4, At the Races, E4 and More4.
+In addition, the corporation launched several new television channels through its new 4Ventures offshoot, including Film4, At the Races, E4 and More4.

-Partially in reaction to its new "populist" direction, the Communications Act 2003 directed the channel to demonstrate innovation, experimentation and creativity, appeal to the tastes and interests of a culturally diverse society, and to include programmes of an educational nature which exhibit a distinctive character.
+Partially in reaction to its new "populist" direction, the Communications Act 2003 directed the channel to demonstrate innovation, experimentation, and creativity, appeal to the tastes and interests of a culturally diverse society, and include programmes of an educational nature which exhibit a distinctive character.

-On 31 December 2004, Channel 4 launched a ‘brand’ new look and new visual identity in which the logo is disguised as different objects and the "4" can be seen in an angle.
+On 31 December 2004, Channel 4 launched a new visual identity in which the logo is disguised as different objects and the "4" can be seen from an angle.

 Under the leadership of Freeview founder Andy Duncan, 2005 saw a change of direction for Channel 4's digital channels.
-Channel 4 made E4 free-to-air on digital terrestrial television, and launched a new free-to-air digital channel called More4.
+The company made E4 free-to-air on digital terrestrial television, and launched a new free-to-air digital channel called More4.
 By October, Channel 4 had joined the Freeview consortium.
 By July 2006, Film4 had likewise become free-to-air and restarted broadcasting on digital terrestrial.

-Venturing into radio broadcasting, 2005 saw Channel 4 purchase 51 per cent of shares in the now defunct Oneword radio station, with UBC Media holding on to the remaining shares.
+Venturing into radio broadcasting, 2005 saw Channel 4 purchase 51% of shares in the now defunct Oneword radio station, with UBC Media holding on to the remaining shares.
 New programmes such as the weekly, half-hour The Morning Report news programme were among some of the new content Channel 4 provided for the station, with the name 4Radio being used.
 As of early 2009, however, Channel 4's future involvement in radio remained uncertain.